 Sometimes accidents aren’t as clear-cut as a pedestrian running into oncoming traffic or a driver ignoring a stop sign.
 IF law enforcement officials find that both are at fault in some way, then the resulting damages depend on what state the accident happened in.
 States follow one of two rules in the event of shared fault accidents:

 - Comparative negligence: If the driver and pedestrian share the blame, then the pedestrian’s damages are reduced by a percentage equal to their percentage of the blame.
 Most states follow this rule.

 - Contributory negligence: In the event of a shared-fault accident, the pedestrian becomes ineligible to receive damages, regardless of the percentage of the blame.

-In the event of a pedestrian accident, it is essential to contact a personal injury attorney in Las Vegas, NV, like from Eric Roy Law Firm, and find out if you have a case, and which rule your state follows.
+In the event of a pedestrian accident, it is essential to contact a personal injury attorney, like from Trapp Law Firm, and find out if you have a case, and which rule your state follows.